 Better Call Saul (2015-2022) HIT

-Keeping things legal, we move on to attorney Jimmy McGill, a.k.a Saul Goodman.
+Keeping things legal, we move on to attorney Jimmy McGill, a.k.a Saul Goodman and his Better Call Saul Business Card.
 This certainly isn’t the most tasteful or beautifully designed card we’ve ever seen, but it’s got a lot of undeniably powerful attributes working for it.
 It couldn’t be clearer what service is being offered here.
 The image is engaging, with Mr Goodman adopting that Lord Kitchener pose.
 And of course, most effective of all is that potent and memorable tagline: Better Call Saul!

 Roadrunner (1949 onwards) MISS

 The erstwhile antagonist in this long-running cartoon is a coyote, a carnivorous canine native to North America.
-While they do have brains, they’re somewhat smaller than those of wolves, and the species is not known to migrate – facts that would seem to undermine claims made on Mr Coyote’s Business Card.
-What’s more, he neglects to feature any specific information or contact details.
-The acme of foolishness.
+While they have brains, they’re somewhat smaller than wolves, and the species is not known to migrate – facts that would seem to undermine claims made on Mr Coyote’s Business Card.
+What’s more, he neglects to feature any specific information or contact details – the acme of foolishness.

 Seinfeld (1989-1998) HIT

-Jerry Seinfeld’s boundary-bursting buddy has a Business Card that manages to be no-nonsense and all-nonsense at the same time.
-Foreshadowing 21st century job titles, Cosmo Kramer self-identifies as a ‘bagel technician’, a position you could quite easily imagine advertised right now at indeed.com.
+Jerry Seinfeld’s boundary-bursting buddy has a Round Corner Business Card that manages to be no-nonsense and all-nonsense at the same time.
+Foreshadowing 21st-century job titles, Cosmo Kramer self-identifies as a ‘bagel technician’, a position you could quite easily imagine advertised right now at indeed.com.
 Trailblazing.

 Back to reality…

-We hope you’ve enjoyed our round up of on-screen Business Cards.
+We hope you’ve enjoyed our round-up of on-screen Business Cards.
 We’ve seen that some fictional folks can exercise artistic licence when it comes to mundane details like business particulars and contact info.
-Back in the real world, we have a duty to include such things, but there’s still plenty of room for creativity.
-Check out our Business Card Templates, our Business Card Size Guide and our free-to-use Business Card Designs for help in creating your own unique design.
+In the real world, we have a duty to include such things, but there’s still plenty of room for creativity.